akaliutau/linger/fe/README.md

 - if your backend has that route, it will play server-generated guide audio
 - otherwise it falls back to browser speech synthesis

+NOTE: we didn't test thoroughly this path and on some phones we observed issues

 ## Observability